sabeechen/hassio-google-drive-backup/README.md

 5. Click <kbd>Start</kbd>, give it a few seconds to spin up, and then click the `Open Web UI` button that appears.

-6. The "Getting Started" page will tell you how many snapshots you have and what it will do with them once you connect it to Google Drive.
+6. The "Getting Started" page will tell you how many backups you have and what it will do with them once you connect it to Google Drive.
 You can click `Settings` to change those options through the add-on (which is the recommended way, they take effect immediately), or update them from the page where you installed the add-on as described below (also works, restart for them to take effect).

 7. Click the `Authenticate with Drive` button to link the add-on with your Google Drive account.
 Alternatively, you can generate your [own Google API credentials](#can-i-use-my-own-google-api-information-to-authenticate-instead-of-yours), though the process is not simple.

 8. You should be redirected automatically to the backup status page.
-Here you can make a new snapshot, see the progress of uploading to Google Drive, etc. You're done!
+Here you can make a new backups, see the progress of uploading to Google Drive, etc. You're done!

 ## Configuration